Leepzig/flask-finance-website/NOTES.md

             obj[keys[index]] = row[index]
     return obj

+DONE
 # View different Tables
-### Input a Calendar where you can select dates
+### Input a Calendar where you can select dates DONE
-### a submit button should send the dates to the backend
+### a submit button should send the dates to the backend DONE
-### the dates should get passed to the database
+### the dates should get passed to the database DONE
-### the backend should respond with a new table
+### the backend should respond with a new table DONE

 # Enable csv upload
 ### Make upload input DONE